 About Damian Morrison

 Damian Morrison holds over 30 years of experience in chemical analysis of polymeric structures across a variety of applications.
-In his current role as Director of Marketing at Waters Corporation, Damian leads a group of scientists and market development managers on understanding and addressing the challenges researchers face across a broad range of industries in materials research and development, processing, and manufacturing.
+In his current role as Director of Material Sciences at Waters Corporation, Damian leads a group of scientists and market development managers on understanding and addressing the challenges researchers face across a broad range of industries in materials research and development, processing, and manufacturing.
 Before joining Waters, Damian focused his work on supporting companies such as Merck Sharp and Dohme in the discovery of compounds for use in developing medicines, vaccines, and animal health products.

 Disclaimer: The views expressed here are those of the interviewee and do not necessarily represent the views of AZoM.com Limited (T/A) AZoNetwork, the owner and operator of this website.
 This disclaimer forms part of the Terms and Conditions of use of this website.